Dying, Death

 OUR VISION for a Natural Burial Ground in the Central Cariboo

-FEATURED RESOURCES for Fall 2020
+FEATURED RESOURCES

-Where to buy caskets and burial shrouds
+Where to find caskets and burial shrouds

 in British Columbia, Canada

 When someone we love dies, for the most part, we purchase our casket or coffin from the funeral home that is taking care of our beloved dead.
-But the times they are a-changing.
+But 'the times they are a-changing.'

 "Under BC’s cemetery and funeral services law, you have the right to supply your own casket for interment or cremation as long as it meets certain requirements (such as the ability to be closed, hold weight and be sufficiently sealed).
 Similarly, you also have the right to supply your own container to hold the cremated remains of your loved one."